At a Glance

 All ingredients in pharmaceutical grade.

 Content evenning packet: 1 caps.
 Fertiliplex® female PM (blue/white), 1 caps.
-Redwine complex (red/white), 2 caps.
+Redwine complex (clear), 2 caps.
 Pregnachron® PM (blue), 1 Softgel Omega 3

 All ingredients in pharmaceutical grade.